syllogismos/facebook-v-predicting-check-ins/Notes.md

 * x, y, accuracy, time stamp, place id
 * accuracy is how accurate x, y to the actual value
 * probably we can make use of the time of the day, some places are more likely to be checked into at a particular time of the day.
-*
+Restaurants are more likely to be checked in during lunch time/dinner times.
+Probably, classify locations based on the time of the day.

+### Tasks:
+* Put data into elasticsearch for giggles, and see if you can find any patterns.
+* Create sample test data for testing purposes.
+Create sample small data sets to evaluate code.
+* Design a python framework to automate tasks such as building a model, create a submission, logging, evaluating on our test data.